-Reference in Standard referred to in Present Standard as at Title and new description of the Standard, and remarks Major technical changes D 11: 2004 D 11: 2004 23 June 2008 RF fields is excluded.
-The object of this Standard is to establish a common reference for evaluating the functional immunity of electrical and electronic equipment when subjected to conducted disturbances induced by radio-frequency fields.
-The test method documented in this part of IEC 61000 describes a consistent method to assess the immunity of an equipment or system against a defined phenomenon.
-[37] IEC 61000-6-1 (1997-07) IEC 61000-6-1 (2005-3) Electromagnetic compatibility (EMC) - Part 6-1: Generic Standards - Immunity for residential, commercial and light-industrial environments Applies to electrical and electronic apparatus intended for use in residential, commercial and light-industrial environments.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes range of test levels test generator test set-up test procedure.
+This test does not apply to equipment connected to battery charger systems incorporating switch mode converters.
+[37] IEC 61000-6-1 (1997-07) IEC 61000-6-1 Ed 2.0 (2005-3) Electromagnetic compatibility (EMC) - Part 6-1: Generic Standards - Immunity for residential, commercial and light-industrial environments This part of IEC 61000 applies to electrical and electronic apparatus intended for use in residential, commercial and light-industrial environments.
 Immunity requirements in the frequency range 0 Hz to 400 GHz are covered.
 No tests need to be performed at frequencies where no requirements are specified.
 This generic EMC immunity Standard is applicable if no relevant dedicated product or product-family EMC immunity Standard exists.
 This Standard applies to apparatus intended to be directly connected to a low-voltage public mains network or connected to a dedicated DC source which is intended to interface between the apparatus and the low-voltage public mains network.
 This Standard applies also to apparatus which is battery operated or is powered by a non-public, but non-industrial, low voltage power distribution system if this apparatus is intended to be used in the locations described below.
 The environments encompassed by this Standard are residential, commercial and light industrial locations, both indoor and outdoor.
 The following list, although not comprehensive, gives an indication of locations which are included: - residential properties, for example houses, apartments; - retail outlets, for example shops, supermarkets; - business premises, for example offices, banks; - areas of public entertainment, for example cinemas, public bars, dance halls; - outdoor locations, for example petrol stations, car parks, amusement and sports centres; - light-industrial locations, for example workshops, laboratories, service centres.
-Locations which are characterised by being supplied directly at low voltage from This second edition constitutes a technical revision.
+Locations which are characterised by being supplied directly at low voltage from the public mains network are considered to be residential, commercial or light-industrial.
+The object of this Standard is to define the immunity test requirements for apparatus specified in the scope in relation to continuous and transient, This second edition constitutes a technical revision.
 Specific technical changes have been introduced to Tables 1 to 4.
 The frequency range for tests according to IEC 61000-4-3 has been extended above 1 GHz according to technologies used in this frequency area.
 The use of TEM waveguide testing according to IEC 61000-4-20 has been introduced for certain products and the testing requirements according to IEC 61000-4-11 have been amended significantly.